stanfordLINQS/Qubit-Discovery/README.md

 ## Installation

-To install the `qubit_discovery` package, download from  PyPI:
+To install the `qubit-discovery` package, download from  PyPI:
 ```
-pip install qubit_discovery
+pip install qubit-discovery
 ```

-To use the provided scripts, after installing the `qubit_discovery` package clone the `Qubit-Discovery` repository and run with Python >=3.9.
+To use the provided scripts, after installing the `qubit-discovery` package clone the `Qubit-Discovery` repository and run with Python >=3.9.

 ## Contribution

-## License
+We welcome contributions to the develoment of Qubit-Discovery!
+Please feel free to fork the repository and send pull requests, or file bug reports on the [issues](https://github.com/stanfordLINQS/Qubit-Discovery/issues) page.
+All code contributions are acknowledged in the contributors' section below.